Here is the CMT Uptime check phrase

 Posted April 17, 2024.

 Today marks the launch of the Subnational Geospatial Data Archive (SUNGEO) project, a set of tools that will improve research involving sub-national data in order to bolster knowledge of how societies develop, prosper, and change.
 Funded by a grant from the National Science Foundation, SUNGEO offers data on demography, politics, climate, violence, public health, weather, and terrain at a variety of geographic scales.
 It offers innovative tools to integrate spatially-misaligned data.
-The tools have been designed for researchers and analysts wishing to assess values of and relationships among variables across data sources, scales, integration methods, and geographic/historical contexts.
 More from CPS.

 ANES wins 2024 AAPOR Policy Impact Award